Meuss/starter-kit/README.md

 - `eslint name-of-file.js --fix`

 ###### TODOS for this repo
+- move the scss from the pages.scss to mixins
 - add some initial pages
 - maybe add a basic mobile menu snippet, and js toggle logic?
 - add webpack